oiwjewe/network-security-detector/README.md

 <h3>Usage:</h3>

-<small>To run this script, you will need to use the Docker image available in Docker Hub.
-For this, follow the instructions bellow.</small>

-For other distributions and systems or troubleshooting errors that may occur during Docker installation in your environment, please refer to the official Docker documentation at https://docs.docker.com/get-docker/
+To run this script, you will need to use the Docker image available in Docker Hub.
+For this, follow the instructions bellow to run in Debian Linux Distributions.
+For other Linux distributions or operational systems or troubleshooting errors that may occur during Docker installation in your environment, please refer to the official Docker documentation at https://docs.docker.com/get-docker/

 *Run the commands bellow in your terminal.
 If Docker is already installed in your environment, skip to step 5:*

 #1)Check if Docker is installed:<br>
 *docker --version*